sunil-gumatimath/database-notebook/README.md

 ## Contributing

 Contributions welcome!
-Add examples for joins, indexes, transactions, window functions, or improve existing content.
+Priority areas for new content:

+**High Priority:**
+- JOIN operations (examples and assignments in `joins/`)
+- Transaction management examples
+- Index strategies and optimization

+**Medium Priority:**
+- Window functions and advanced analytics
+- Stored procedures and functions
+- Performance optimization examples

 **How to contribute:**
 1. Fork the repository
 2. Create a feature branch
-3. Add content following the structure
+3. Add content following the existing structure and naming conventions
 4. Update README.md and INDEX.md
 5. Submit a pull request